OSGeo/OSGeoLive-doc/en/quickstart/openjump_quickstart.rst

 On the top-level menu bar in OpenJUMP, select the [File] menu.
 Then select the option [Open File...].
 This will present you with a dialog box that allows you to open files containing geospatial data.
 In our example, you want to browse for an ESRI shapefile.
-Look for a file with the .shp extension.
+Look for a file with the .shp extension (e.g. on the LiveDVD under `/home/user/data/natural_earth/10m_admin_0_countries.shp`).
 Select the file and click the [Finish] button on the dialog.
 After a few moments, you will be able to see the data from your shapefile in the Layer View.
 You will also see a new layer created for your data in the Layer List.
 The name of the layer will match the name of the shapefile.